mefranklin6/Extron-Frontend-API/README.md

 }
 ```

-If you're having issues, make sure your connection was successfull and you are using the correct hostname (If you used an IP, the "Hostname" is the IP address without the port number).
+If you're having issues, make sure your connection was successful and you are using the correct hostname (If you used an IP, the "Hostname" is the IP address without the port number).
 You can check that by looking at all elements.

 ```json
 {